-2.2 VMP PROVIDER NUMBERS
+2.2 CMP PROVIDER NUMBERS

-Each contracted medical practitioner is allocated a hospital specific VMP Provider Number (VMPPN).
-The VMPPN is for WA VMP payment purposes only and cannot be used for Medicare, as the provider number does NOT confer any eligibility for Medicare benefits.
+Each contracted medical practitioner is allocated a hospital specific CMP Provider Number (CMPPN).
+The CMPPN is for WA CMP payment purposes only and cannot be used for Medicare, as the provider number does NOT confer any eligibility for Medicare benefits.

-The purpose of the VMPPN is to determine
+The purpose of the CMPPN is to determine

 - 1. The method of payment selected.
 (EFT or cheque) - 2.
-The correct mailing address for payment statements. - 3.
+The correct method of communication is used. - 3.
 The fee rate applying to the services provided and the period of the contract under which the medical practitioner is operating.

-A separate VMPPN is required for each hospital location and each contract (irrespective of location) under which a medical practitioner provides services.
+A separate CMPPN is required for each hospital location and each contract (irrespective of location) under which a medical practitioner provides services.

-The medical practitioner must have a current Medical Service Agreement(s) covering all VMP provider numbers for payments to be made.
+The medical practitioner must have a current Medical Service Agreement(s) covering hospital(s) at which they provide a service.

-Note: It is essential that the appropriate VMPPN be shown on each invoice, especially where a medical practitioner holds multiple VMPPN at one location, otherwise the invoice may be paid against the wrong contract, payment made to the wrong account, and the statement posted to the wrong address.
+Note: It is essential that the appropriate CMPPN be shown on each invoice, especially where a medical practitioner holds multiple CMPPN at one location, otherwise the invoice may be paid against the wrong contract, payment made to the account attached to the incorrect contract, and the remittance communicated to the wrong payee.